Progress Notes For Nursing Template

 Use Template

-Progress notes take up a large chunk of a nurse’s day, regardless of their specialty or workplace.
+Progress notes, specifically nursing notes, take up a large chunk of a nurse's day, regardless of their specialty or workplace.
 As such, progress note-taking is a great skill to develop that is guaranteed to benefit your nursing career regardless of your future direction.

-are a hugely important resource for informing clinical decision-making and medical record-keeping, and every nurse will have a different style of note-taking that works best for them.
-When it came to designing a template for nurses to take progress notes we knew we had to keep it simple but add in a few useful features to save time.
+Progress Notes for Nursing Templates are important for informing clinical decision-making and medical record-keeping.
+Every nurse has a different note-taking style that works best for them.
+When designing a template for nurses to take progress notes, we knew we had to keep it simple but add a few useful features to save time.

-This nursing progress notes template is a free PDF resource for you to keep track of your patients’ progress notes in a pre-formatted structure with handy columns for the date, time, and nurse’s signature or initials.
+This nursing progress notes template is a free PDF resource for keeping track of your patient's progress notes in a pre-formatted structure with handy columns for the date, time, and nurse's signature or initials.

 Free Progress Notes For Nursing Template